Sanremo Music Festival 2015: Second night

 Charlize Theron was one of the main guests of the second night.

-The second night of the 64th Sanremo Music Festival, held on 11 February 2015, began with the Newcomers' competition.
+The second night of the 65th Sanremo Music Festival, held on 11 February 2015, began with the Newcomers' competition.
 Four acts, divided into two different challenges, performed their competing songs.
-For each challenge, the winning entry, determined by combining televotes with the points awarded by journalists in the press room, was admitted to the semi-final of the contest, while the remaining one was eliminated.
+For each challenge, the winning entry, determined by combining televotes with the points awarded by journalists in the press room, was admitted to the semi-final of the contest, while the remaining one was eliminated.kuTso and Enrico Nigiotti advanced to the next stage of the competition.

 After the Newcomers' challenges, dancing ensemble Pilobolus performed a number based on shadow games, based on the song "Empire State of Mind".
 Then, Conti launched the Big Artists performances.
 During the night, the ten competing artists which did not appear during the previous episode sang their entries, and were voted by public and journalists, resulting in a partial ranking.

 Big Artists performances werte interlaced by several guest appearances.
 American chef Joe Bastianich appeared on stage with presenter Carlo Conti, and performed a cover version of "Quando, quando, quando" by Tony Renis.
 Italian singer-songwriter Biagio Antonacci later performed a medley of his hits "Se io se lei", "Dolore e forza", "Pazzo di lei" and "Sognami", as well as Pino Daniele's "Quando".

 South African-American actress Charlize Theron was interviewed by Carlo Conti.
 Shortly after, co-presenter Rocío Muñoz Morales danced Mango's "Lei verrà" as a tribute to the singer-songwriter, who died in December 2014.

 Comedian Angelo Pintus also performed a monologue.
 Pino Donaggio appeared on stage to celebrate the 50th anniversary of the song "Io che non vivo", launched during the Sanremo Music Festival 1965.
 He received a special award for the song.
 Actors Claudio Amendola and Luca Argentero promoted their film Noi e la Giulia, with Amendola also performing a fragment of the song "...E dimmi che non vuoi morire".
 Austrian singer Conchita Wurst presented her new single "Heroes".
 After interviewing former footballer Javier Zanetti, Carlo Conti introduced the last guest of the night, Marlon Roudette, who sang "When the Beat Drops Out".